smaclell/smaclell.github.io/_drafts/self-hosted-nancy-with-shadow-copy.md

 }
 {% endhighlight %}

 That is all there is to it.
-Don't want your dlls to be locked?
+Don't want your DLLs to be locked?
 The easy solution is to use another AppDomain with Shadow Copy enabled.

-**All the code for this blog post can be found in this [sample project][project] on my github.**
+**All the code for this blog post can be found in this [sample project][project].**

 [issue]: https://github.com/NancyFx/Nancy/issues/2123
 [nancyfx]: http://nancyfx.org/